scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

+#02.
+03. 2023
+@0635 cleaned up landing.js further.
+	  Working on sectionTitle funtion, and then sectionSwitch

+	  should be able to combine them both into a function then run by the button

 #01.
 25. 2023

 @0850 added code / modules for simple, self reloading server
+	 Menu button css also added

 @0825 Reorganized the landing page
 	-div#header